 Security Title’s escrow office was located in the landmark Frank Lloyd Wright building on Central Avenue just north of 4th Street.
 It was sandwiched between Central Avenue and a paralleling alleyway that offered egress for the cars pulling out of Mountain Bank’s drive-through teller stalls.

-No one has ever been happier to see me for the first time than my new assistant, Carol.
-Carol was a bubbly 55-year old Whitefish native who’d been working for Security Title at least twenty years.
-Most of those years were spent in Security’s Kalispell office and when the company decided to be the sole title insurer to establish an escrow office in the town of Whitefish, Carol jumped on the chance to work closer to home.
+No one has ever been happier to see me for the first time than my new assistant, Joan.
+Joan was a bubbly 55-year old Whitefish native who’d been working for Security Title at least twenty years.
+Most of those years were spent in Security’s Kalispell office and when the company decided to be the sole title insurer to establish an escrow office in the town of Whitefish, Joan jumped on the chance to work closer to home.

 Security Title eventually sent me to its Boise, Idaho headquarters for a week’s worth of corporate training a month or two into my tenure, but it seemed hardly worth the bother for the second that office door slammed shut behind me on my first day of work, my high-stress on-the-job training dance began … and it was to the tune of machine gun fire.
 The rapid fire commands of those demanding real estate agents forced me to dance as fast as I could while their screaming bullets aimed mercilessly at my feet hoping I'd stumble and they’d have someone to blame for something, anything.

-This sure came in handy when I had my “Maryanne” moment with Debbie down in the Kalispell office.
-My dismissed and ignored frustrations had been mounting for months, and when the tipping point finally arrived, I let Debbie have it over the phone one fateful afternoon.
-Carol and I were alone in the office at the time, and I’ll never forget the look on Carol’s face when I hung up.
+This sure came in handy when I had my “Maryanne” moment with Deidra down in the Kalispell office.
+My dismissed and ignored frustrations had been mounting for months, and when the tipping point finally arrived, I let Deidra have it over the phone one fateful afternoon.
+Joan and I were alone in the office at the time, and I’ll never forget the look on Joan’s face when I hung up.
 Seems I said everything she’d ever dreamed of saying after enduring twenty years of mistreatment by Security Title's management.

 It proved to be the moment that changed everything for both of us …